deltachat-bot/deltawoot/README.md

 but send the person who added it an explanation.
 `DELTAWOOT_LEAVE_MSG` is what the bot says in such a situation.

+By default, deltawoot creates an API channel itself.
+But if you want to use an existing API channel, you can manually set the `WOOT_INBOX_ID`.
+Go to the settings of the API channel you want to use at `example.org/app/accounts/1/settings/inboxes/list`, click on the Settings, look at the number at the end of the URL, and add it as `WOOT_INBOX_ID`.

 ### Run it with Docker